Day-care sex-abuse hysteria: Suggestibility of children

 Children are vulnerable to outside influences that can result in fabrication of testimony.
 Their testimony can be influenced in a variety of ways.
 In an article published by the American Psychological Association and titled Jeopardy in the Courtroom: A Scientific Analysis of Children’s Testimony, by Maggie Bruck—a professor within the Division of Child and Adolescent Psychiatry at Johns Hopkins School of Medicine—wrote that children incorporate aspects of the interviewer's questions into their answers, as an attempt to tell the interviewer what the child believes is being sought.
 Studies also show that when adults ask children questions that do not make sense (such as: "is milk bigger than water?" or "is red heavier than yellow?"), most children will offer an answer, believing that there is an answer to be given, rather than understanding the absurdity of the question.
 Furthermore, repeated questioning of children causes them to change their answers.
 This is because the children perceive the repeated questioning as a sign that they did not give the "correct" answer previously.
 Children are also especially susceptible to leading and suggestive questions.
 Research has found that, in the absence of being prompted, it is uncommon for children to make fictitious reports of sexual abuse.
-And that conversely, it is not unusual for children to underreport abuse.